Client

 ---|---|---|---|

-However pullconf.service will likely fail again.
+will likely fail again.
 That is because pullconf tries to authenticate to pullconfd with a hostname and its API key.
 Both are still unknown to pullconfd as long as no client configuration file exists on the server side.
-Proceed to creating a client configuration file in order to enable the connection from pullconf to pullconfd.
+Proceed to creating a client configuration file to let the client successfully fetch its list of resources from the server.